rupav/rupav.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hi, I am Rupav Jain.
-I will be graduating from NSIT, DU in 2020.
-I have
+I will be graduating with a B.E degree
+from NSIT, DU in 2020.
-been involved quite a lot in both open source development and competitive coding.
 I will be joining Goibibo as a SDE-1 in July 2020.
 Looking forward for the new chapter.
 Happy Coding :)</p>

+<p>I have been involved quite a lot in both open source development and
+competitive coding.
+Learning hacks in Vim editor and watching football are my hobbies.</p>

 <h2>Skills</h2>